rust-lang/book/second-edition/src/ch01-02-hello-world.md

 nothing.”
 If there were parameters, their names would go inside the parentheses, `(` and `)`.

-Also note that the function body is wrapped in curly braces, `{` and `}`.
+Also note that the function body is wrapped in curly brackets, `{` and `}`.
 Rust requires these around all function bodies.
-It’s considered good style to put the opening curly brace on the same line as the function declaration, with one space in between.
+It’s considered good style to put the opening curly bracket on the same line as the function declaration, with one space in between.

 Inside the `main` function: